Iran’s Araghchi holds talks with China’s Wang Yi in Beijing

 Wang is expected to speak to Araghchi about what kind of support China can continue to offer Iran if it continues to close the strait.

 “Iran will need Chinese backing, for example, at the United Nations, to continue to block any action that would put any additional sanctions on Iran because of its closure of the strait,” Yu said.

 “Reportedly, the Iranian foreign minister is looking for clarity from Beijing as to what it will put on the table when Xi meets with Trump, and whether Beijing will be making any concessions to Washington that could make Tehran nervous.”

 China, in return, “wants its own assurances that Iran won’t act in any escalatory way or any dramatic fashion in the lead up to that very important meeting”, she added.

-Araghchi and Wang’s meeting came as Trump announced a pause on a US military operation to escort ships stranded in the Strait of Hormuz out of the waterway.
-The effort, which began on Monday, ratcheted up tensions with the US military claiming it sank several Iranian boats that attempted to interfere.
+Araghchi and Wang’s meeting came as Trump announced a pause on a US military operation to escort stranded ships out of the Strait of Hormuz.

+The effort, which began on Monday, ratcheted up tensions, with the US military claiming it sank several Iranian boats that attempted to interfere in the operation.
 The United Arab Emirates also reported coming under missile and drone attacks from Iran, with one assault sparking a fire at an oil refinery.
-Tehran denies the allegation.
+Tehran denies the launching the attacks.

 Pakistan has been leading efforts for a peace deal between Iran and the US.